Workaholism: are you addicted?

 - You spend much more time working than initially intended.

-- You work in order to reduce feelings of guilt, anxiety, helplessness or depression.
+- You work to reduce feelings of guilt, anxiety, helplessness, or depression.

 - You have been told by others to cut down on work.